Skip to content

 • Takashi NishiyamaIn 1982, a scrolling shooter named Moon Patrol changed how players saw the game world.
 Takashi Nishiyama designed this title while working at Irem.

-• Shigeru MiyamotoShigeru Miyamoto was born on the 16th of November 1952 in Sonobe, a small town within Kyoto Prefecture.
-His family held modest means while his father taught…
+• Shigeru MiyamotoShigeru Miyamoto was born on the 16th of November, 1952, in the small Japanese town of Sonobe, in Kyoto Prefecture.
+His parents were of modest means, and his…

 • Yoshitaka MurayamaYoshitaka Murayama finished his computer programming studies at the University of Tokyo in the summer of 1992.
 He walked into Konami's newly opened Tokyo…